 Scalp micropigmentation can disguise receding hairlines and bald spots with hair tattoos.
 Through a process of microneedle injections, pigments are tattooed on your scalp to fill in areas where you have missing hair.

-While this procedure was made for bald heads, female micropigmentation tattoos have expanded and offer benefits to those with long hair and for women who want to re-create baby hairs.
+While this procedure was made for bald heads, female micropigmentation tattoos have expanded and offer benefits to those with long hair and for women who want to re-create baby hairs and add a thicker look.

 Do Women Get Hair Tattoos?